-Limited payments to insiders There will be no finder's fees, reimbursements or cash payments made by the company to our sponsor, officers or directors, or their affiliates, for services rendered to us prior to or in connection with the completion of our initial business combination, other than the following payments, none of which will be made from the proceeds of this offering and the sale of the private placement warrants held in the trust account prior to the completion of our initial business combination: • Repayment of up to an aggregate of \$300,000 in loans made to us by our sponsor to cover offering-related and organizational expenses; • Reimbursement for office space, secretarial and administrative services provided to us by an affiliate of our sponsor, in the amount of \$10,000 per month; • Reimbursement for any out-of-pocket expenses related to identifying, investigating, negotiating and completing an initial business combination; and Repayment of loans which may be made by our sponsor or an affiliate of our sponsor or certain of our officers and directors to finance transaction costs in connection with an intended initial business combination.
-Up to \$1,500,000 of such loans may be convertible into warrants of the post-business combination entity at a price of \$2.00 per warrant at the option of the lender.
+Limited payments to insiders There will be no finder's fees, reimbursements or cash payments made by the company to our sponsor, officers or directors, or their affiliates, for services rendered to us prior to or in connection with the completion of our initial business combination, other than the following payments, none of which will be made from the proceeds of this offering and the sale of the private placement warrants held in the trust account prior to the completion of our initial business combination: Repayment of up to an aggregate of \$300,000 in loans made to us by our sponsor to cover offering-related and organizational expenses; • Reimbursement for office space, secretarial and administrative services provided to us by an affiliate of our sponsor, in the amount of \$10,000 per month; Reimbursement for any out-of-pocket expenses related to identifying, investigating, negotiating and completing an initial business combination; and Repayment of loans which may be made by our sponsor or an affiliate of our sponsor or certain of our officers and directors to finance transaction costs in connection with an intended initial business combination.
+Up to \$1,500,000 of such loans may be convertible into warrants of the post-business combination entity at a price of \$1.50 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants.
-Except for the foregoing, the terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans. business co the private from loans or certain o bayments will be made either (i) prior to our initial combination using proceeds of this offering and the sale of placement warrants held outside the trust account or a made to us by our sponsor or an affiliate of our sponsor of our officers and directors or (ii) in connection with or onsummation of our initial business combination.
-Audit Committee composed responsibil all paymen directors, o terms relat then the au promptly t otherwise t more infor tablish and maintain an audit committee, which will be entirely of independent directors.
-Among its lities, the audit committee will review on a quarterly basis its that were made by us to our sponsor, officers or or their affiliates and monitor compliance with the other ing to this offering.
-If any noncompliance is identified, udit committee will be charged with the responsibility to ake all action necessary to rectify such noncompliance or to cause compliance with the terms of this offering.
-For mation, see the section entitled "Management - es of the Board of Directors - Audit Committee."
+Except for the foregoing, the terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
+Any such payments will be made either (i) prior to our initial business combination using proceeds of this offering and the sale of the private placement warrants held outside the trust account or from loans made to us by our sponsor or an affiliate of our sponsor or certain of our officers and directors or (ii) in connection with or after the consummation of our initial business combination.
+Audit Committee We will establish and maintain an audit committee, which will be composed entirely of independent directors.
+Among its responsibilities, the audit committee will review on a quarterly basis all payments that were made by us to our sponsor, officers or directors, or their affiliates and monitor compliance with the other terms relating to this offering.
+If any noncompliance is identified, then the audit committee will be charged with the responsibility to promptly take all action necessary to rectify such noncompliance or otherwise to cause compliance with the terms of this offering.
+For more information, see the section entitled "Management - Committees of the Board of Directors - Audit Committee."